-Sport clubs are recognized as student organizations through the Student Union Office, and must have their approval prior to being a sport club under Recreational Sports.
-If you have questions or would like information regarding starting a sport club, please come by the Sport Clubs Office in Room 202 of the SRC.
+Sport clubs are recognized as student organizations through the Student Union Office (SUB), and must have their approval prior to being a sport club under Recreational Sports.
+If you have questions or would like information regarding starting a sport club or student organization, please contact the Center for Campus Life on the second floor of the SUB.

 Individuals wishing to form a Sport Club at Texas Tech University should take the following steps:

-- The club’s purpose and activity must be appropriate and consistent with the purpose and philosophy of the Division of Recreational Sports.
+- The club’s purpose and activity must be appropriate and consistent with the purpose and philosophy of the Department of Recreational Sports.

 - Sufficient student interest must be shown by an active membership that is in accordance with the rules & regulations set forth by the Student Union Office.

 - Suitable facilities must be available for practice and competition.